nailedinch/nailedinch/README.md

 ![](https://cdn.discordapp.com/attachments/1412431112952741939/1412432737868185742/5.png?ex=68b845fe&is=68b6f47e&hm=91489694ff857a1b638e2128f8af833d4e0f65b5e0dc5a9debaafee298340255&)

-***Larcis/Lars (Ларцис/Ларс) or Nin for those who have met me before, 17***
+***Larcis/Lars (Ларцис/Ларс) or you can see people calling me Nin, 17***

-rus/self taught eng.
+rus/self taught eng, so I probably will make mistakes

-c+h and interactions are always welcome
-it's okay to sit next to me even if we haven't talked
+it's okay to sit next to me even if we haven't talked. i liiike cuddling or covering people

 ![tumblr_8d3248be64c54838a36ed0913669d623_5726ae61_400](https://github.com/user-attachments/assets/8edafce4-18e7-4a70-9c72-e51b608661ec)

-I can't always read your pages due to their unavailability in my country.
-My vpn has been working like shit lately, so if I come to you, but I'm on your dni or something, gently purr at me, I'm not doing this on purpose
+I can't always read all your pages due to their unavailability in my country.
+So if I come to you, but I'm on your dni or something, gently purr at me, I'm not doing this on purpose
 I follow friends and people with nice skins or profiles.
-You're my cool rocks collection, so don't mind me
+My cool rocks collection

 Most of my interests are typology, old games and movies.
 Less often I draw or make an intelligent look by reading super smart niche things.
 I'm too lazy to list it properly

 **current fandoms:**
 disco elysium, idv, deltarune, ultrakill, trigun, postal, fear and hunger, dmc...

-[movies](https://boxd.it/81CFL); cute space for a spotify link
+[movies](https://boxd.it/81CFL); cute space for a spotify link; for a future sp

 I'm into all kinds of doomed toxic ~yaoi~ things, horror and gore, glitter and bows, but only in terms of fiction.
 Ily, all humans and inhumans, I just like when it known in advance